neondatabase/postgresql_anonymizer/docs/static_masking.md

 This is useful for foreign keys because referential integrity will be kept.

-**IMPORTANT:**  `shuffle_column()` is not a [masking function] because it works "verticaly" : it will modify all the values of a column at once.
+**IMPORTANT:**  `shuffle_column()` is not a [masking function] because it works "vertically" : it will modify all the values of a column at once.

 [masking function]: masking_functions.md